mvxt/M0_C6/README.md

 You're a security contractor, and you've been contacted by a local archival service to create a simple program that tracks the entry and exit of personnel into a building.
 Here's how personnel would interact with your program:

 1. It will always display a prompt: `Input: `.
-2. A user will check in to the building by entering their username followed by "in": `jsmith in`.
+2. A user will check in to the building by entering their username followed by "in": `Input: jsmith in`.
-3. After they have entered their command, a message will print out confirming they're checked in: `  jsmith is checked in`.
+3. After they have entered their command, a message will print out confirming they're checked in: `jsmith is checked in`.
-4. When they're done and want to leave the building, they enter their username followed by "out": `jsmith out`.
+4. When they're done and want to leave the building, they enter their username followed by "out": `Input: jsmith out`.
-5. After they have entered their command, a message will print out confirming they're checked out: `  jsmith is checked out`.
+5. After they have entered their command, a message will print out confirming they're checked out: `jsmith is checked out`.
-6. If any suspicious conditions are encountered (see [requirements](#requirements)), you will sounded the alarm: `  ALARM SOUNDED`.
+6. If any suspicious conditions are encountered (see [requirements](#requirements)), you will sounded the alarm: `ALARM SOUNDED`.

 For example interactions, see below.